EGI-Federation/training-datahub/README.md

 ]$ ssh -X <your_user_account>@212.189.145.XX

-if you do not have a valid account, please contact: support@egi.eu
+if you do not have a valid account, please contact: giuseppe <dot> larocca <at> egi.eu

 ## Available Exercises